Denis5161/CodableValue/README.md

 `@CodableValue` can encode/ decode the following types:
 - images (UIImage & NSImage)
 - colors (UIColor & NSColor)
-The property wrapper is designed very transparent to the API user.
+The property wrapper is designed to be very transparent to the API user.
 Optionals work with the same property wrapper.

 Declare a property wrapper on a property that you wish to use.
 For example:
 ```swift